-A Company is a separate legal entity formed as per the provisions of the Companies Act, 2013.
+A Company is a separate legal entity after availing Company Registration as per the provisions of the Companies Act, 2013.
 And all affairs of the company are to be performed by Board of Directors which acts as governing body of the company.
 The company as an artificial body cannot act by its own so act through its directors.
 Controlling authority in order to manage the affairs of the company is termed as director and all are collectively known as Board of Directors.
 Duties of Directors play a vital role in order to structure the company and known as brain of the company.

 Definition of term ‘Director’ and ‘Board of Director’: